emmercm/www/src/blog/linting-dockerfiles-with-hadolint.md

 ## Configuration

-There's really only two things you can configure about `hadolint`:
+There are really only two things you can configure about `hadolint`:

 - What `hadolint` and ShellCheck rules to ignore
 - What container registries are "trusted"